New Study Shows 47.6% of Americans Eat Food Past Its Expiry Date | Let's Eat LA | NewsBreak Original

 In California, nearly 6 million tons of food is wasted every year.

-According to CalRecycle, "This represents about 18 percent of all the material that goes to landfills. is about 16 percent of all material that goes into landfill."
+According to CalRecycle, "This represents about 18 percent of all the material that goes to landfills"

 Final thoughts